ImperialCollegeLondon/pnflow/src/pnm/pnextract/README.md

 See the [pnextract wiki](https://github.com/aliraeini/pnextract/wiki/pnextract-FAQ) for more instructions!

 ###  Compiling
-The code is already compiled to bin/pnextract.exe, a Win64 executable, using MinGW compilers.
+The code is already compiled to bin/pnextract.exe, a Windows (win64) executable, using MinGW compilers.

 The compilation can be done in Linux by running ``make`` command in the top-level directory.